caseycharleston/v5_ur5arm/README.md

 git clone https://github.com/filesmuggler/robotiq.git
 ```

 Once installed, there is one edit you need to make before running.
-Navigate to the `robotiq_85_gripper.transmission.xacro` file and do the following:
+Navigate to the `robotiq_85_gripper.transmission.xacro` in `robotiq/robotiq_description/urdf` file and do the following:
 1. uncomment lines 10 and 15
 2. comment lines 9 and 14